deephdc/deep-docs/source/user/overview/api.rst

     [entry_points]
     deepaas.v2.model =
-        pkg_name = pkg_name.api
+        pkg_name = pkg_name.deep_api

 Here is an `example <https://github.com/indigo-dc/image-classification-tf/blob/master/setup.cfg#L25-L27>`__ of the entrypoint definition in the ``setup.cfg`` file.

 .. tip::
-    When developing a model with the :doc:`DEEP Cookiecutter template <cookiecutter-template>`, the Python file with the API methods will automatically be created at ``pkg_name/models/model.py``, as well as the entrypoints pointing to it.
+    When developing a model with the :doc:`DEEP Data Science template <cookiecutter-template>`, the Python file with the API methods will automatically be created at ``pkg_name/models/deep_api.py``, as well as the entrypoints pointing to it.
 This path can of course be modified.